pauleveritt/visual_debugging_games/docs/_sources/first_debugger/index.rst.txt

 Steps
 =====

 #.
-Change the main block to have two lines that use Arcade:
+Change the main block to call a ``main`` function which uses Arcade
+   to open a window:

    .. literalinclude:: game.py
         :language: python
         :linenos:
+        :emphasize-lines: 4-6, 10

+   - *Lines 4-6*.
+Create a main function that draws a window and runs the Arcade main loop.

+   - *Line 10*.
+Change the main block to call this main function.

 #.
-Click the green arrow on line 3 and choose ``Run``.
+Click the green arrow on line 9 (the ``if __name__`` line) and choose
+   ``Debug``.

 #.
 A new window appears.
-It's our game!
+It's our "game"!

 #.
-Close the window.
+Close the Arcade window.

+#.
+Click the green arrow again and choose ``Debug`` again.

+#.
+This time, kill the debugging session by clicking the red square in
+   the left of the ``Debug`` window. *Note: If it turns into a skull, that means the process isn't really dead yet, so click it again.*

 What's Going On
 ===============